Tuesday, July 28, 2009

 Running Rapids on the Colorado River

-K. The back end lifts up and the bathtub is under... again...
+K. The bow lifts up and the bathtub is under... again...

 Wilderness River Adventures rafting Grand Canyon